ShriramGH/SE-Ex-1-ATM-/README.md

 ![ATM_Activity](https://github.com/user-attachments/assets/75b0fe11-5d3d-4407-a2a4-6c89ca02d3d1)

 ## Conclusion :
-The UML Diagrams for ATM & Bankingb Systems have been successfully created and implemented using StarUML.
+The UML Diagrams for ATM & Banking Systems have been successfully created and implemented using StarUML.